 In case we’ve been too subtle about this: the success of your crowdfunding campaign ultimately comes down to your outreach plan.
 If you build it, they will not come… unless you invite them.
-If you’ve submitted a crowdfunding campaign with a sizeable goal (generally $20k or higher) and have limited to no previous crowdfunding experience, we may have even asked you directly to send us your outreach plan so we’d have more context for the feedback process and could more effectively set you up for success.
+If you’ve submitted a crowdfunding campaign with a sizeable goal (generally $20k or higher), we may have even asked you directly to send us your outreach plan so we’d have more context for the feedback process and could more effectively set you up for success.

 But what is an outreach plan, how do you put it together, and how does it help you?
 Let’s explore!

 For the same reason that you wouldn’t embark on a project without pre-production, a shooting schedule, and a shot list, you shouldn’t launch a crowdfunding campaign without having a plan in place.
 An outreach plan is your blueprint for success- who you’ll reach out to for differing levels of involvement with the campaign, how you’ll reach them, and how you’ll maximize the limited time you’ll be campaigning for so you can build both a budget and an audience for the finished project.

 Trust me- you don’t want to wake up every day during your crowdfunding campaign and have to figure out how to maintain your momentum from scratch.
 30 days is a lot longer than you think it is once you’re living it.

 If you were sent this article by your Seed&Spark crowdfunding specialist, you don’t need to send us all of the following information.
 Just send enough to give us a sense of your plan and how you foresee your overall outreach strategy.
 The more details you give us, though, the more valuable our feedback will be.

 What should be included in your outreach plan will depend on your project goals, the size of your budget, the size of your team, and any number of unique variables.
 As a place to start, though, it should include: